cp3402-students/project-team1cns/site.md

 To use this, open a page on Wordpress in editing mode, click on the plus to add content, then select `Info Cards`.
 From here you can customise the cards how you like.

 #### How to use WP Forms Plug-in
-This plug-in was used to create sign up and contacts forms.
+This plug-in was used to create sign up and contact forms.

 To use this, from the Wordpress dashboard select `WPForms`, then select `Start Building`.
 From here, select a template that is suitable and then begin customising it.
 Once building the form is finished, click `Save`, copy the shortcode for the form and paste it on a page.